1967 USS Forrestal fire: Aftermath

 Forrestal en route to the US after undergoing temporary repairs in the Philippines.

 On 31 July, Forrestal arrived at Naval Air Station Cubi Point in the Philippines, to undertake repairs sufficient to allow the ship to return to the United States.
 During welcoming ceremonies, a fire alarm signal alerted crews to a fire in mattresses within the burned-out compartments.

-Investigation begun

 A special group, the Aircraft Carrier Safety Review Panel, led by Rear Admiral Forsyth Massey, was convened on 15 August in the Philippines.
 Owing to the necessity of returning the ship to the United States for repair, the panel acted quickly to interview personnel on board the ship.

-Ordnance issues found

 Investigators identified issues with stray voltage in the circuitry of the LAU-10 rocket launchers and Zuni missiles.
 They also identified issues with the aging 1,000 lb "fat bombs" carried for the strike, which were discovered to have dated from the Korean War in 1953.